Own the Unknown

-Lord Krishna says, ‘Renounce the world and come to my shelter – I will provide for you’.
-Now this may be hard for most of us to do, but the quote holds a semblance of the truth.
-All the problems that we are facing is because we are so attached to the world.
-Our desires are good, but not attachment to them.
+Lord Krishna says, ‘Renounce the world and come to my shelter – I will provide for you.
+Now, this may be hard for most of us to do, but the quote holds a semblance of the truth.
+All the problems that we are facing are because we are so attached to the world.
+Our desires are good, but not attached to them.
 Look deep inside and ask yourself a question – Who am I?
-The more you discover that you are not who you think you are – the closer you are coming to the realization that you are pure awareness or the spirit.
+The more you discover that you are not who you think you are – the closer you are to realizing that you are pure awareness or the spirit.
 And you are made in the image of God.
 Know that you are just a tool in the hands of Providence who is trying to do something through you.
 Just allow it to be.
 And before looking at what you get, look at what you do.
 Being – Doing – Having.
 That is the law of attraction.
 The great one is present everywhere.
 So, stop worrying and start doing.

 Like it’s said in a movie.
 ‘This is your wake-up call.
 Go to work!’